Angel1612/fylux.github.io/_posts/2017-07-05-Sparse_TSP.md

 >Given a list of cities and the distances between each pair of cities, what is the shortest possible route that visits each city exactly once and returns to the origin city?

 This statement is rather easy to understand.
-However, this always supposes that you can move from one city to any other, and I've thought many times that this is not the most interesting approach for a Travelling Salesman.
+However, it supposes that you can always move from one city to any other, and I've thought many times that this is not the most interesting approach for a Travelling Salesman.

 The idea of every node connected with every node sounds sometimes too ideal.
 In lot of problems that will not be possible.
 If you are visiting cities maybe you can't go from one city to another because there is a river or no road.
 For example this graph which represents a road map.